SGDDNB/translational_regulation/simulations.md

 Simulating Ribo-seq and RNA-seq counts with batch effect
 ========================================================

 We simulated counts based on a published rat RNA-seq and Ribo-seq dataset with 4 control samples, randomly assigning two as condition 1 and two as condition 2.
-The fold changes were sampled from a gamma distribution (k=0.6, =0.5) and sample batch effect with varying batch coefficient from 0 to 1 was introduced using Polyester package10.
+The fold changes were sampled from a gamma distribution (k=0.6, =0.5) and sample batch effect with varying batch coefficient from 0 to 1 was introduced using Polyester package.
 We randomly assigned 10% of the genes a fold change of 1.5 higher in Ribo-seq or RNA-seq in one of the two conditions and those 10% of genes were also assigned a batch coefficient.
 This sampling and simulation was carried out 20 times to obtain mean and standard deviations for each batch effect setting.

 Detecting differential translation genes (DTGs)
 ===============================================